rneuhausler/coralModel-TDA-study/README.md

 ```
 2. Within jupyter, open `modelOutputViewer.ipynb`

-## Running coralModel to generate outputs for recreating Zigzag analyses:
+## Running coralModel to generate outputs for recreating TDA analyses:

 In addition to steps 1-3 for running the model listed above: